 Some of the features that significantly caught our attention include its:

-- Design: The stylish and casual design looks great and completely different to the conventional walking shoes.
+- Design: The stylish and casual design looks excellent and completely different from the conventional walking shoes.
 That helps make the shoe applicable to a wider variety of occasions while still offering fantastic walking benefits.

-- Special cushioning: The midsole Resalyte cushioning helps increase shock absorption which in turn reduces the impact on your joints, allowing you to walk for longer periods of time without developing any aches or pains.
+- Special cushioning: The midsole Resalyte cushioning helps increase shock absorption, which in turn reduces the impact on your joints, allowing you to walk for more extended periods without developing any aches or pains.